 My husband went out and bought a smaller stroller right away after seeing other parents carry their compact travel strollers like a breeze while we struggled with no stroller as it got damaged (and this didn’t happen only once actually!).

-So while many of the most compact strollers lack other features in order to keep the size and weight down, if you travel often, sacrificing some of those functions is absolutely worth it for having the ability to fit your stroller in the cabin’s overhead compartment.
+So while many of the most compact strollers lack other features in order to keep the size and weight down, if you travel often, sacrificing some of those functions is worth it for having the ability to fit your stroller in the cabin’s overhead compartment.

 3. Does Your Kid Nap in the Stroller?

-The bad news is that unfortunately, you won’t be able to buy a travel a compact travel stroller that fully reclines in the US apart from Ergobaby Metro.
-It’s not that the stroller producers don’t want to do it, but it’s actually the law in the US, Canada, Australia, and the UK.
+The bad news is that unfortunately, you won’t be able to buy a compact travel stroller that fully reclines in the US apart from Ergobaby Metro.
+It’s not that the stroller producers don’t want to do it, but it’s the law in the US, Canada, Australia, and the UK.

 Yup, you read it right.
 Strollers that are compact enough and fit in the overhead bin cannot legally fully recline more than 150 degrees.
 This is why for example the same exact stroller Joolz Aer+ if you buy it in Europe, it will fully recline, but outside of Europe, it will stop at 150 degrees.
 (WINK: if you’re traveling to Europe with a baby you might as well buy this stroller in Europe).